Skip to main content

 BPO momentum builds

 A sea change is coming and BPO companies are uniquely positioned to drive economic vibrancy in this very hilly country famous for its beloved mountain gorillas and splendid coffee.
-The summit, organized by GIZ Rwanda, brought together key players already making a positive impact including the Rwanda GBS Growth Initiative, Rwanda Development Board, Harambee Youth Employment Accelerator, Mastercard Foundation.
+The summit, organised by GIZ Rwanda, brought together key players already making a positive impact including the Rwanda GBS Growth Initiative, Rwanda Development Board, Harambee Youth Employment Accelerator, Mastercard Foundation.

-Among the luminaries sharing their insights: Rwanda’s Ambassador to Germany Igor César, Rwanda’s Minister of Finance and Economic PlanningTTEC's Michel Kabengera, left, and Rwanda’s Ambassador to Germany Igor Cesr CREDIT: Rwanda GBS Growth Initiative (Hon.)
+Amongst the luminaries sharing their insights: Rwanda’s Ambassador to Germany Igor César, Rwanda’s Minister of Finance and Economic Planning (Hon.)
 Uzziel Ndagijimana, and Germany’s State Secretary in the Federal Ministry for Economic Cooperation and Development Jochen Flasbart.
 Germany’s commitment to Rwanda is unparalleled with a development partnership spanning 40 years.
-Germany’s most recent pledge of $105 million, part of the Paris Agreement, supports sustainable development and climate change goals in this east African country.
-(The photo to the right shows me with Rwanda’s Ambassador to Germany Igor Cesar.)
+Germany’s most recent pledge of €98 million, part of the Paris Agreement, supports sustainable development and climate change goals in this east African country.

-Spending one-on-one time with these leaders was inspiring and further cements the solid partnership TTEC already enjoys with like-minded organizations committed to advancing economic growth in Rwanda.
+Spending one-on-one time with these leaders was inspiring and further cements the solid partnership TTEC already enjoys with like-minded organisations committed to advancing economic growth in Rwanda.
 If you think about all the logistical considerations of doing business here — Customs, regulations, permits, privacy, legal, and more, this was truly a one-stop shop for connecting all the links.

 We’re particularly grateful to Harambee, our longtime partner in Rwanda that trains and upskills the local workforce, for their ongoing support of our ambitious Impact Strategy initiatives here.
 TTEC is redefining traditional BPO Impact Sourcing to a purposeful Impact Practice based on a broader strategy with seven pillars.